-Children who spontaneously decide to eat, can also come to lunch without reserving and pay with their existing school card.
+Children who spontaneously decide to eat, can also have lunch without preordering and pay with their school card.
 A menu order or payment is only possible with sufficient credit!
-In addition to Online Banking, you or your child can charge the card at the charging station in the canteen.
-Cash is not accepted at the cash counters.
+In addition to Online Banking, your child can charge the card at the machine in the canteen.
+Cash is not accepted at the counter.